Skip to main content

 Prompting the AI to use Convex

-The agent understands Convex and will use it automatically in Web and Universal projects.
+The agent understands Convex and will use it automatically in any project with a Convex backend.
 You can be explicit:

 Add a Convex mutation that marks a task as complete.
 Update the task list component to call it when the checkbox is clicked.